jmongard/Git.SemVersioning.Gradle/README.md

 be at the start of the message e.g. `release: v1.2.3` will be matched.

-### Uncommited changes or non release commits
+### Uncommitted Changes

-If no version changed has been triggered by any commit messages since the last release then the patch number will be increased by one.
+If no version increment has been triggered by conventional commit messages since the last release, the patch number will be increased by one to indicate development progress.

-If the current version is not a pre-release then `-SNAPSHOT` will be added.
+If the current version is not already a pre-release, `-SNAPSHOT` will be appended to indicate this is a development version.

 ## Version format